The Individual 401k is sometimes referred to as a "Solo 401k", "Single(k)", “Uni-k”, “Personal 401k” or "Self Employed 401k".

 One example of an Individual 401k we recommend to our clients uses mutual funds as the investment choice within the 401k. $0 to setup and $15 annual fee (the $15 fee waived with a $50,000 balance).
 The 401k loan fees are $50 application fee and an annual fee of $25.
 Through this 401k there are over 50 mutual funds to choose from.

 An important feature of the Individual 401k plan is the opportunity to consolidate retirement assets into one account via a rollover or transfer.
 This includes a Traditional IRA, SEP IRA, 401k Plan, Money Purchase Plan, SIMPLE IRA, Profit Sharing Plan, Defined Benefit Plan, 403b Plan and Rollover IRA.
 Advantages of rolling over and consolidating your retirement plans into your Individual 401k include improved financial organization and ease of monitoring your retirement portfolio.
 Also, consolidating retirement accounts is particularly important if you would like to use the Individual 401k loan provision.
 By rolling over your existing retirement plans you build the 401k balance quickly and then can use its value to receive a larger 401k loan.

 Learn more about the Individual 401k Rollover.

 Individual 401k Frequently Asked Questions

-Frequently asked questions, rules and information about the Individual 401k.
-Visit our Individual 401k Rules section.
+For FAQs, rules and information about the Individual 401k visit our Individual 401k Rules section.